 If you are copying, try to use the same materials as the artist, and use the process as a tool to discover which art techniques you prefer.
 And remember: copying someone else’s style while not working on developing your own bears a danger of becoming a one-trick pony with no personal voice.
 You have been warned.
 Also, word of warning: do not try to pass other people’s work as your own.

 Do read this blog post on finding your own personal style.

 However, if you are a digital native and reading this makes you feel like you would be better off starting straight on the computer, then, by all means, go for it.
-I myself started using Photoshop when I was 15 just for fun.
-So being able to do simple manipulations to my drawings was fun and enjoyable way to explore image making.
-Discovering new Photoshop brushes and filters is a guilty pleasure that no illustrator should ever be denied.
+Drawing on an iPad is an excellent way to start drawing, much easier than learning Photoshop in the desktop.

 Where to find inspiration.

 Now that you proclaimed yourself a creative person, you should start to think like one.
 One of the best takeaways from my design degree was learning to think like an artist.

 1. Begin collecting colours, textures and references into some sort of scrapbook or a digital collection.

 2. Start a digital Pinterest board and collect images that you like.

 3. Get obsessed with weird things that other people rarely think about, such as certain species of beetles or 1960s holiday resorts.